clostra/newnode/docs/newnode-spec.md

 ## Introduction

-dCDN is a mobile SDK that builds a peer-to-peer and a device-to-device network to deliver web objects.
-Each mobile device running an app incorporating dCDN becomes a part of the network.
-The dCDN has several
+NewNode is a mobile SDK that builds a peer-to-peer and a device-to-device network to deliver web objects.
+Each mobile device running an app incorporating NewNode becomes a part of the network.
+The NewNode has several
 benefits:
 * content delivery is faster;
 * content delivery is more reliable;